079035/079035.github.io/_posts/2020-09-27-Find the Secret Flag.md

 ---
-title: "Find the Secret Flag - Jordi Del Castillo"
+title: "Find the Secret Flag"
 date: 2020-09-27 13:16:30 -0400
 categories: reverse_engineering
 ---
+Jordi Del Castillo

 Hi there, today, we will go over our first reverse engineering challenge.

 What is reverse engineering?
 It is basically going through a program and analyzing it to understand the process